adptraining1/adp-03-munich/README.txt

 Hello dear participants of the adp onboarding training

+## Manual
-Pleas mind reading the manual.txt file for a quickstart
+Pleas mind reading the manual.txt file for a quickstart.
+Lorem ipsum ...

+## Installation

+## Quickstart